-My circumstances do not change the absolute truth that God is sovereign, loving and glorious.
+My personal circumstances do not change the absolute truth that God is sovereign, loving and glorious.
 In ALL things and at all times the great and Living God is to be praised.
 The scripture quoted below begins the moment Job is told that, not only are all his children dead, but every cent of his wealth gone….
 20 At this, Job got up and tore his robe and shaved his head.
 Then he fell to the ground in worship 21 and said: “Naked I came from my mother’s womb, and naked I will depart.
 The LORD gave and the LORD has taken away; may the name of the LORD be praised.”
 22 In all this, Job did not sin by charging God with wrongdoing.

 What an amazing disposition toward God in the midst of these horrific losses.
 What an unbelievable statement of faith, while in deep, deep despair – and with no end in sight to his misery.
 Even in what must have felt like total condemnation from God and rejection by God, Job embraced the one and only eternal truth that will remain after this world burns…God alone is sovereign in all things…and at all times… blessed be His name!